Stock Car Pro Series: 2020s

 In 2020, Toyota Gazoo Racing entered alongside Chevrolet, fielding a regulation version of their Toyota Corolla, which received a facelift in 2021.
 The season also saw a return to a monocoque chassis, replacing the tubular chassis used since 2000.
 On 12 December 2022, Vicar and Pirelli announced that they would not be renewing their contract and that from 2023 onward, Stock Car, Stock Series, and the F4 Brazil Championship will be supplied exclusively by Hankook.

-In 2025, the series will switch to a Crossover SUV-based formula.
-A decision based on Brazilian passenger vehicle sales, the Chevrolet Tracker and Toyota Corolla Cross will replace the existing cars whilst Mitsubishi will return to the category with the Eclipse Cross.
+In 2025, the series switched to a Crossover SUV-based formula.
+A decision based on Brazilian passenger vehicle sales, the Chevrolet Tracker and Toyota Corolla Cross replaced the existing cars whilst Mitsubishi returned to the category with the Eclipse Cross.
+The changes continued with a single season run with turbocharged Inline 4 engines replacing the V8 engines from earlier years.
+After many criticisms regarding reliability and safety, the cars reverted back to the previous engines from 2026 onwards.

 Special races

 In 1982, the Stock Car held two non-points races at Autodromo do Estoril in Portugal.

 The Corrida do Milhão (Million Race) was a special race with a prize pool of R$1 million, held in 2008 and from 2010 to 2020.

 The Corrida de Duplas (Dual Race) was a two-driver race held from 2014 to 2016, and later in 2018 and 2022.
 Guest drivers included Jacques Villeneuve, Vitantonio Liuzzi, Jaime Alguersuari, Mark Winterbottom, Oliver Jarvis, António Félix da Costa, Álvaro Parente, Filipe Albuquerque, Jeroen Bleekemolen, Maxime Martin, Laurens Vanthoor and Néstor Girolami.

 The series has raced at street circuits in Salvador, Ribeirão Preto and currently Belo Horizonte, as was as the Rio de Janeiro/Galeão International Airport.
 It has also raced multiple times at the Autódromo Juan y Oscar Gálvez in Argentina, and once at the Autódromo Víctor Borrat Fabini in Uruguay.